waynodiablo/Oystercard/php.md

 Of course we want to go a bit more advanced than just embedding bits of PHP in the page, and in fact PHP allows us to build an entire MVC application just like we can in Ruby.

 For this purpose I recommend you use [Slim](http://www.slimframework.com/), which is pretty similar to Sinatra.
-We'll also need an ORM: [Laravel](http://laravel.com/) (the equivalent to Rails) has [Eloquent ORM](http://laravel.com/docs/4.2/eloquent) (the equivalent to Active::Record) which is available as a separate package from Composer (equivalent to Bundler).
+We'll also need an ORM: [Laravel](http://laravel.com/) (the equivalent to Rails) has [Eloquent ORM](http://laravel.com/docs/4.2/eloquent) (the equivalent to Active::Record) which is available as a separate package from Composer.

 Using [this tutorial](http://www.slimframework.com/news/slim-and-laravel-eloquent-orm) see if you can set up a little MVC app.
 Note that you should probably switch your driver to `postgres` to avoid having to set up MySQL.
+If you're feeling ambitious you could build it BDD-style using [Behat](http://docs.behat.org/en/v2.5/) (equivalent to Cucumber) - it even allows you to use [ZombieJS to do your acceptance testing](http://shashikantjagtap.net/using-zombie-js-driver-with-behats-minkextension/).